Kirsten Tibballs - Celebrity Chefs -

 Kirsten Tibballs

-Kirsten Tibballs, proclaimed by MasterChef Australia as ‘the Queen of Chocolate’, is one of Australia’s most celebrated and internationally respected pastry chefs and chocolatiers.
-As the sole ambassador in Australia for leading chocolate manufacturer, Callebaut, Kirsten regularly travels throughout the world demonstrating her craft in chocolate and patisserie.
+Kirsten Tibballs, proclaimed by MasterChef Australia as “the Queen of Chocolate”, is one of Australia’s most celebrated and internationally respected pastry chefs and chocolatiers.
+Renowned for her technical mastery and creative flair, Kirsten has built a global reputation through decades of excellence in chocolate and patisserie.
+As the sole Australian ambassador for leading chocolate manufacturer Callebaut, she regularly travels the world demonstrating her craft and representing Australia on the international stage.

-Kirsten has represented Australia at the World Pastry Team Championshipsin Las Vegas, USA, where she was recognised as the best in the world for her handmade chocolates.
-Kirsten has also won a Gold and Bronze medal for her patisserie and chocolate artistry in the Pastry Olympicsin Germany.
-As a testament to her skills, Kirsten was given the honour of judging the World Chocolate Mastersin Paris, The Patisserie Grand Prixin Japan and The World Chocolate Mastersselections in London.
+Kirsten has represented Australia at the World Pastry Team Championships in Las Vegas, USA, where she was recognised as the best in the world for her handmade chocolates.
+Additionally, she has been awarded Gold and Bronze medals for her patisserie and chocolate artistry at the Pastry Olympics in Germany.
+In recognition of her expertise, Kirsten has been invited to judge the world’s most prestigious competitions, including the World Chocolate Masters in Paris, where she served as Head of the Jury of Taste in 2022, The Patisserie Grand Prix in Japan, and the World Chocolate Masters selections in London.

 Enquire about Kirsten Tibballs to speak at your next event